Sneglium/Et-Cetera/README.md

 It also adds some new nodes: a compost bin, which can be used to make _compost_ from plant materials; and compost itself which can be used as an alternative soil for growing plants on that boosts their growth rate.

+The _trowel_ item can be used to painlessly replace dirt or tilled soil with compost without breaking any plant that might be growing on top.

 **List of Settings:**